Faisal of Saudi Arabia: Struggle with King Saud

 During this period, the struggle with King Saud continued in the background, with the royal princes meeting and asking Faisal to take over effective control from Saud.
 Saud had driven the country into serious debt and embarrassed the royal family by becoming embroiled in a plan to assassinate United Arab Republic president Gamal Abdel Nasser.

 Faisal took advantage of Saud's absence from the country for medical reasons in early 1963 to amass greater power for himself as Saudi Arabia's political and economic circumstances worsened.
 He removed many of Saud's loyalists from their posts and appointed like-minded princes in key military and security positions, such as his half-brother Prince Abdullah, to whom he gave command of the National Guard in 1962.
 Upon his return, Saud rejected Faisal's new arrangement and requested that all of his powers be restored.

 In response, Faisal called a meeting of all senior members of the royal family, excluding Saud, as well as ulema and tribal elders.
 Faisal had convened the tribe chiefs in response to Saud's demand that his full powers be restored.
 As a result, the assembly supported Faisal and proposed that Saud be deposed from the throne and Faisal be proclaimed monarch.
-Grand Mufti of Saudi Arabia Muhammad ibn Ibrahim Al ash-Sheikh, a maternal cousin of Faisal, issued a fatwa (edict) calling on the King to accede to his brother's demands.
+The Grand Mufti of Saudi Arabia, Muhammad ibn Ibrahim Al ash-Sheikh, a maternal cousin of Faisal, issued a fatwa (edict) calling on the King to accede to his brother's demands.
 Faisal, on the other hand, urged that Saud keep the royal title.
 He was said to have felt bound by his oath to his father that he would recognize Saud as king.
 All that mattered, he maintained, was that Saud leave power in Faisal's hands and stay out of public life.

 As a last-ditch attempt to reclaim executive powers, Saud ordered the deployment of the Royal Guard at Nasriyah Palace, prompting Faisal to order the National Guard to surround Saud's palace.
 His loyalists outnumbered and outgunned, Saud relented, and on 4 March 1964, Faisal was appointed regent.
 A meeting of the elders of the royal family and the ulema was convened later that year, and the grand mufti decreed a second fatwa, calling on Saud to abdicate the throne in favor of his brother.
 Faisal believed that Saud's continued ill health compelled him to take the throne, thus absolving him of the oath.
 The royal family supported the fatwa and immediately informed Saud of their decision.
 Saud, by now shorn of all his powers, agreed, and Faisal was proclaimed king on 2 November 1964.
 Saud then went into exile, finding refuge in Egypt before eventually settling in Greece.